MADS508/labs/README.md

 ![LearnerLabStep4](img/LearnerLabsStep4.png)

-## If the video indicates you need to attach an admin role, you can skip this step.
-As of Feb 2023 AWS Learner Labs no longer allows IAM role changes.

 ## 3. Launch SageMaker Studio

 In the AWS Console search bar, type `SageMaker` and select `Amazon SageMaker` to open the service console.